FIBOS (FO) Price Reaches $0.0046 on Major Exchanges

-FIBOS (FO) traded up 0.4% against the U.S. dollar during the one day period ending at 22:00 PM E.T. on June 4th.
-In the last week, FIBOS has traded 2.9% higher against the U.S. dollar.
-FIBOS has a total market capitalization of $4.98 million and approximately $105,300.00 worth of FIBOS was traded on exchanges in the last day.
-One FIBOS coin can now be bought for approximately $0.0046 or 0.00000016 BTC on major cryptocurrency exchanges.
+FIBOS (FO) traded up 2.7% against the US dollar during the twenty-four hour period ending at 15:00 PM E.T. on June 11th.
+FIBOS has a total market capitalization of $4.97 million and $29,217.00 worth of FIBOS was traded on exchanges in the last 24 hours.
+One FIBOS coin can currently be bought for about $0.0046 or 0.00000016 BTC on major exchanges.
+During the last week, FIBOS has traded 0.5% lower against the US dollar.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.